Aérospatiale SA 315B Lama: Operational history

 HAL-built Lamas have also been procured by neighbouring Nepal for military use.
 Sales have included a quantity of an armed variant, marketed as the HAL Lancer; one batch was reportedly delivered to Nepal between June 2003 and September 2004.
 The sale of Lancers to Nepal encountered international controversy due to allegations that these rotorcraft have participated in combat operations against members of the Communist Party of Nepal during the Nepalese Civil War.

 In addition to India, other countries have participated in licence production activities.
 In 1978, an export agreement was reached with Brazilian aircraft manufacturer Helibras, under which it would perform domestic assembly of the Lama.
-Such Helibras-produced SA 315Bs were marketed under the designation Gavião; several examples of which were successfully exported to neighboring Bolivia.
+Such Helibras-produced SA 315Bs were marketed under the designation Gavião; (Hawk) several examples of which were successfully exported to neighboring Bolivia.

 In later life, the Lama's commercial appeal waned in favour of the newer Eurocopter AS350 Écureuil, which had lower maintenance requirements and was capable of higher speeds but incapable of equalling the Lama's high altitude performance.
 The type remained in commercial service into the 21st century, being only slowly retired as it typically continued to be adequate for its given tasks.
 According to Vertical Magazine, popular qualities of the Lama included its capable engine, favourable stability while hovering, and its ability to effectively convey payloads at altitude even during peak temperatures.

 In 2009, due to issues with the newly introduced HAL Dhruv helicopter, the Indian Army increased operational usage of their older Cheetah/Cheetal rotorcraft to meet the temporary shortfall.
 In September 2012, it was reported that an ever-decreasing amount of spare parts compatible with the Cheetah has led to the type's operators being required to cannibalise helicopters in order to provide components for others.
 In August 2016, it was reported that No. 114 Helicopter Unit were keen to introduce the upgraded Cheetal as a replacement for its existing Cheetah rotorcraft for continuous deployment on the Siachen Glacier.